Last updated:

 What do I need to know?

-PROV holds records only for divorce hearings in Melbourne and Ballarat.
+PROV holds open records for divorce hearings in Melbourne, Bendigo and Geelong.

 To search, you need to know the surname of either the husband or wife.